Encryption and Privacy Protocols

 (bold emphasis added by me)

 The above quotes echo the opinion of many sources.
-At this time, OpenVPN would seem to be the preferred protocol for VPNs to use.
+At this time, OpenVPN would seem to be the preferred protocol over the older PPTP and L2TP/IPsec protocols.
 Fortunately, most VPNs offer OpenVPN.
 (Amazingly, a few VPNs do not offer support for the OpenVPN protocol.
 In my opinion, those VPNs should definitely be avoided!)

 The manner in which a VPN service implements the OpenVPN protocol is important.
 VPNs can choose to use various options that the OpenVPN protocol offers for tunnelling and encryption.
 Some of these options are more secure than others.